brnfra/dotfiles/README.md

 ## Dependencies

 Some pkgs here are installed in my computer, after fork, **make changes to yours needs**.

+- nm-applet(tool to show network icon)
+- diodon(tool to show transfer area icon)
+- gnome-screenshot(printscreen)
+- compton(composer)
+- nitrogen(wallpaper)
+- fzf
+- fdfind
+- exa

+Some functions require some aplications and packages like xorg,fzf,fdfind for example.
+If you want full functions here will required, for some functions, the previous installation of some packages like;

 - I3wm configs
 - I3blocks and I3status configs